jusong23/Interactive-Widget/README.md

 ### Start
 1. Run the main app
-2. Run the widget after stoppping the main app
+2. Run the widget after stopping the main app
-3. Wating until it has fully loaded
+3. Waiting until it has fully loaded